Cécile B. Evans: Career

-Evans has been active in many solo and group exhibitions over the years, and is well known for their pieces "Hyperlinks or it Didn’t Happen" (2014) and "What the Heart Wants" (2016).
+Evans has been active in many solo and group exhibitions over the years, and is well known for their pieces "Hyperlinks or it Didn't Happen" (2014) and "What the Heart Wants" (2016).
 These works have been shown as installations and screened.
-Evans' first large project, "Hyperlinks or it Didn’t Happen" has been exhibited at the Projections New York Film Festival, Seventeen Gallery, Santa Barbara Museum of Contemporary Art, Artspace, Sydney Biennale, and Garage Museum.
+Evans' first large project, "Hyperlinks or it Didn't Happen" has been exhibited at the Projections New York Film Festival, Seventeen Gallery, Santa Barbara Museum of Contemporary Art, Artspace, Sydney Biennale, and Garage Museum.
 "How Happy a Thing Can Be" (2014), another video made the same year, was co-commissioned by Wysing Arts Centre and RADAR/Loughborough University.
 It has been exhibited in Art Basel, Kunsthalle Wien, Whitney Museum, Ural Industrial Biennial, and CentroCentro (ARCO).
 Evans' project, "What the Heart Wants" was included in the Berlin Bienniale, Artspace, the GARAGE Museum, and Kunsthalle Winterthur.
-Evans' work, Amos’ World (2018) has been exhibited at places such as Mumok, Tramway, Château Shatto, and Madre Museum.
+Evans' work, Amos' World (2018) has been exhibited at places such as Mumok, Tramway, Château Shatto, and Madre Museum.
 Evans has also been the recipient of a number or art awards, including the Frieze Art Fair's Emdash Award (2012), Palais de Tokyo/Orange's Push Your Art Prize (2013), Schering Stiftung (2016), illy Present Future Prize (2016), and is shortlisted for the Jarman Award (2019).

+In 2024, Miuccia Prada commissioned Evans with creating Reception!, a short AI-generated film which served as the backdrop for the Miu Miu Fall/Winter 2024–25 runway show during Paris Fashion Week.